dddrrreee/cs140e-23win/labs/14-vm-ops/README.md

 VM code since then you know it doesn't work.

 <img src="images/bugs-glowing.png" align="right" width="400px"/>

-VM bugs will trash random application memory or code, causing non-sensical loads, stores, PC jumps, or instruction execution in application code that was not doing anything obviously VM relevant.
-(The application might not even have used `malloc` or any pointers at all, but simply had its code corrupted by a stale VM cache.)
-Whoever wrote the code will never find the error.
-It won't even occur to them that it's a bug in the VM code.
-The only thing we can do is make sure we have no errors.
-Very non-Stanford.

 So, the way we handle this is how you generally handle things that are (1) very difficult to reason about and (2) very difficult to test: